Syncretism

 Witzel (Wales Professor of Sanskrit and Indian Studies, Harvard University),

-John B. Henderson (Chinese and East Asian Studies, Louisiana State
+John B. Henderson (Chinese and East Asian Studies, Louisiana State University),

-Fuller (Archaeology and Ethnobiology, University College London),
+University), Dorian Fuller (Archaeology and Ethnobiology, University

-PDF files on this part
+and an MIT-trained physicist).
+PDF files on this part of our work can

-of our work can be downloaded from Article
+be downloaded from Article downloads.

 Articles and lectures

-that demonstrate that the famous "undeciphered script" from the Indus
+that demonstrate that the famous "undeciphered script" from

-speech-encoding system, as had been assumed since the 1870s, are also
+or speech-encoding system, as had been assumed since the 1870s, are also

-available at Article
+available at Article downloads.
+Oddly,

-unexpectedly from the theoretical model
+arose unexpectedly from the theoretical model first developed from study

-first developed from study of Pico's 900 theses.
+of Pico's 900 theses.

 For the most comprehensive

-overview of the evidence, see Steve
+overview of the evidence, see Steve Farmer,

-Farmer, Richard Sproat, and Michael Witzel, The
+Richard Sproat, and Michael Witzel, The Collapse

-of Vedic Studies (EJVS): 11-2 (13 December 2004): 19-57.
-On
+(13 December 2004): 19-57.
+On the international

 The fact that studies of a fifteenth-century